MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

 The following governance actions can be taken for connected apps either on a specific file, user or from a specific policy.

--Notifications
+- Notifications

--Alerts – Alerts can be triggered in the system and propagated via email and text message, based on severity level.
+- Alerts – Alerts can be triggered in the system and propagated via email and text message, based on severity level.

--User email notification – Email messages can be customized and will be sent to all violating file owners.
+- User email notification – Email messages can be customized and will be sent to all violating file owners.

--CC manager – Based on user directory integration, email notifications can also be sent to the manager of the person found to violate a policy.
+- CC manager – Based on user directory integration, email notifications can also be sent to the manager of the person found to violate a policy.
 (Salesforce only)

--Notify specific users – Specific list of email addresses that will receive these notifications.
+- Notify specific users – Specific list of email addresses that will receive these notifications.

--Notify last file editor – Send notifications to the last person who modified the file.
+- Notify last file editor – Send notifications to the last person who modified the file.

--Governance actions in apps
+- Governance actions in apps

  Granular actions can be enforced per app, specific actions vary depending on app terminology.

--Change sharing
+- Change sharing

- -Remove public sharing – Allow access only to named collaborators, for example: Remove public access for G Suite and Remove direct shared link for Box.
+ - Remove public sharing – Allow access only to named collaborators, for example: Remove public access for G Suite and Remove direct shared link for Box.

- -Remove external users – Allow access only to company users.
+ - Remove external users – Allow access only to company users.

- -Make private – Only the owner can access the file, all shares are removed.
+ - Make private – Only the owner can access the file, all shares are removed.

- -Remove a collaborator – Remove a specific collaborator from the file.
+ - Remove a collaborator – Remove a specific collaborator from the file.

  - Reduce public access - Set Publicly available files to be available only with a shared link.

--Quarantine
+- Quarantine

- -Put in user quarantine – Allow self-service by moving the file to a user controlled quarantine folder
+ - Put in user quarantine – Allow self-service by moving the file to a user controlled quarantine folder

- -Put in admin quarantine – File is moved to quarantine in the admin drive, and the admin has to approve it.
+ - Put in admin quarantine – File is moved to quarantine in the admin drive, and the admin has to approve it.

--Inherit permissions from parent - This governance action enables you to remove specific permissions set for a file or folder in Office 365 and revert them to whatever permissions are set for the parent folder.
+- Inherit permissions from parent - This governance action enables you to remove specific permissions set for a file or folder in Office 365 and revert them to whatever permissions are set for the parent folder.
--Trash – Move the file to the trash folder.
+- Trash – Move the file to the trash folder.

 ![policy_create alerts](./media/policy_create-alerts.png "policy_create alerts")